alex3dd/python-cmdwrapper/README.md

 - coverage.py (coverage of the unit-tests)

-The goal is to have a source code that is 100% covered with unit-tests and is following Python's standards (like PEP8) and best practices.
+The goal is to have a source code that is 100% covered with unit-tests and following Python's standards (PEP8) and best practices (pylint recommendations).

-# License

-LGPL 2.1